o-x-e-y/oxeylyzer/README.md

 4. If you know some double keys are very common, you can consider using them as dedicated keys as well.
 This has to be done as corpus preprocessing with your own script, and cannot be set by these rules.
 I do have plans to change this however.

 5. Once you have this figured out, this is _usually_ enough to create a full ruleset.
-You use `based_on = ["default"]`, add the non-default alphabet keys that you think deserve a dedicated key to `letters_to_lowercase`, and create a list `to_multiple` for keys that require the accent key.
+You use `inherits = ["default"]`, add the non-default alphabet keys that you think deserve a dedicated key to `letters_to_lowercase`, and create a list `to_multiple` for keys that require the accent key.

 #### Non-latin languages

 The workflow for this is a bit different.
-You still use step 1 and 2 just fine, but the amount of characters might be wildly different, and you wouldn't want to use `based_on = ["default"]` because keeping latin characters is not what you want.
+You still use step 1 and 2 just fine, but the amount of characters might be wildly different, and you wouldn't want to use `inherits = ["default"]` because keeping latin characters is not what you want.
 Especially if there are a (lot) more characters in the alphabet, you will have to dive deeper into how typing is usually done within that lanugage if you're not sure, and how to optimize it.
 It might for example be a good idea to create rules with the language-specific IME/prediction in mind, if possible.
 Also keep in mind you might need to add script-specific punctuation if such a thing exists.